Skip to content

 Python List

-This code takes a nested list as input and returns its transpose.
+This function takes a nested list as input and returns a transposed matrix as output.

 What is the difference between a Pandas Series and a Python List?